 This programme aims to deliver professionals who are capable of fostering the healthy, productive and sustainable engagement of workers throughout their careers.
-WHC alumni will be able to address contemporary challenges in the field of work, health and career and to find their way in the changing world of work, health and career.
+WHC alumni will be able to address contemporary challenges in the field of occupational health and sustainable work, and to find their way in the changing world of work and health.
 The WHC graduate is able to weigh up the diverse interests of workers, families, companies and policy makers, and also to develop and evaluate cutting-edge effective interventions, strategies and policies to promote sustainable working lives.
-The Master Work, Health and Career is the perfect preparation to serve the ultimate goal of protecting and promoting the health of the working population.
+The Master Occupational Health and Sustainable Work is the perfect preparation to serve the ultimate goal of protecting and promoting the health of the working population.